Winter is coming — and with it comes below freezing temperatures. Have you made sure your house’s pipes are ready to take on the cold?

 Detecting Frozen Pipes

 Additionally, it doesn’t mean you are in the clear if none of these signs appear.
 Check pipe temperature to make sure the water inside the pipe hasn’t frozen.
 When water freezes, it expands on a molecular level.
-Steel, however, does not; so, if the temperature drops below 32 degrees Fahrenheit, there is a chance that your pipes could crack or burst anyway.
+Steel, however, does not; so, if the temperature drops below 32 degrees Fahrenheit, there is a chance that your lines could crack or burst anyway.

 Preventing Frozen Pipes

-Don’t wait and watch — act quickly and contact licensed and experienced professionals like the Denver CO plumbers with Done Plumbing & Heating to help you now.
+Don’t wait and watch — act quickly and contact licensed and experienced professionals like the Denver plumbers with Done Plumbing & Heating to help you now.

 Let’s be honest: Nobody thinks about their plumbing and heating until there’s a problem.

 What most people don’t realize is that most of those problems can be anticipated and often avoided with regular maintenance – usually at a far lower cost than a repair or replacement.

 We proudly serve the needs of the Metro Denver area including: